 - Facial Tools

-Chemical exfoliants contain acids that help dissolve the “glue” that holds skin cells together which ensures they can be removed easily.
+Chemical exfoliants contain acids that help dissolve the glue that holds skin cells together.
+This ensures they can be removed easily.
 A few acids you can use are:

 - Glycolic Acid